Katie-McHugh/regulation_of_aging/README.md

 This repository contains the code and data for the analysis of:

-## Genome- and transcriptome- wide association study of aging in S. cerevisiae.
+## Age-specific variation in genomic and transcriptomic signals reveal little evidence for cis-regulatory interactions modulating aging in Saccharomyces cerevisiae

 ### Repository content: